CarSaver/code-review/README.md

 exercise is to **spawn conversation**, not necessarily to test your ability to "find all the bugs".
 Some things you may find are subjective, and that's okay.
 We'd love to hear your opinion on those things.

-Please pull down the project and zip your project code and return to us for review.
+Please pull down the project and create a pull request for review.

 ---
 **NOTE**